Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 Version control was set up with Git, securely connected to GitHub via a Personal Access Token (PAT), laying the groundwork for smooth integration into a CI/CD pipeline.

 ### Secure Dependency Management with AWS CodeArtifact
-To securely manage project dependencies, AWS CodeArtifact was configured with the following:

-- A custom domain and repository for organizing and isolating packages
-- Maven Central designated as the upstream source
+To enforce secure and consistent dependency management, AWS CodeArtifact was configured as the central Maven repository for Java builds.
+This eliminated environment-specific issues by ensuring all dependencies were resolved from a single, controlled source.

+A domain (nextwork) and repository (nextwork-devops-cicd) were created in CodeArtifact, with Maven Central set as the upstream.
+This enabled access to public packages while applying internal controls such as artifact caching, version enforcement, and isolation from unverified sources.

 ![image](https://github.com/user-attachments/assets/f5c7888a-e206-42aa-bd35-1bf6cfdfb109)

-- An IAM role assigned to the EC2 instance for secure authentication
+Authentication was handled via an IAM role attached to the EC2 build instance.
+Using AWS STS, the role generated temporary tokens that were injected into Maven’s settings.xml and environment variables at runtime—eliminating static credentials and reducing the attack surface.
 ![image](https://github.com/user-attachments/assets/8bf569e1-63ad-410a-888d-04ef0c299dac)

-Once everything was configured, Maven successfully pulled packages from CodeArtifact using a `settings.xml` file designed for authentication and access.
+Once configured, Maven successfully pulled dependencies from CodeArtifact during the build process.
+Post-build verification confirmed that the expected packages were stored in the repository, demonstrating full integration.
+This setup provided a secure, automated, and reproducible dependency pipeline aligned with enterprise DevOps standards.

 ![image](https://github.com/user-attachments/assets/2ec5b0f0-6a3f-41c9-b941-00aaa57cbc35)